 Research Project – 120 CP

 You will work on laboratory-based research and will evaluate and review the scientific literature relevant to the topic.
-Design and conduct experimental work, and present the findings in the form of a presentation, poster and a written thesis.
+You will design and conduct experimental work, and present the findings in the form of a presentation, poster, and a written thesis.